I spent years hunting for the elusive ingredient in my grandma’s deli tuna salad only to find it was right in front of me the whole time.

 Canned tuna is incredibly shelf stable so I almost always have a few cans in my pantry, and mayo I always have in my fridge, so making tuna salad has become the perfect way for me to use up leftover ingredients and reduce food waste.
 Plus, it’s incredibly versatile: You can eat it on bread, with salad, on crackers, or straight out of the Tupperware if you prefer.

 how to hard boil and chop an egg

 There’s a million and one best ways to hard boil an egg but I favor the method Nancy Silverton uses for her Genius Egg Salad which results in a perfectly cooked egg white and still slightly soft yolk.

 UPDATE 2/7/20 — After many years stanning hard for Nancy Silverton’s method of hard boiled eggs, my allegiance has shifted to J. Kenji Lopez-Alt’s steaming method which produces much more consistent results.
 I’ve updated the instructions in the recipe accordingly.

 To chop them for the egg salad, I find it easiest to use an egg slicer (which, btw, are also great for slicing strawberries and other fruits!).
 I slice the egg one way, then pick it up carefully so it all stays together, turn it 90 degrees and slice it again, perpendicular to the first set of slices.

-- Cover and let sit in the fridge overnight.
-Ideally 12-18 hours, but 24 if you can swing it.
+- Cover and let sit in the fridge overnight, ideally 12-18 hours, before serving.